Bradley shoulders blame for Chargers’ defensive lapses

 “Our issue is maybe you have 10 guys executing and one guy might not execute a certain play,” Bradley said.
 “And it’s not one particular guy.
 Maybe guys are taking turns a little bit.
 That’s what we’ve got to work on.”

 The issues aren’t confined to the secondary.
 Defensive linemen Justin Jones and Ingram both missed three games.
-Joey Bosa has been in concussion protocol all week and could miss Sunday’s game.
+Joey Bosa has been in concussion protocol all week and has been listed as doubtful for Sunday.
+Isaac Rochell would get the start if Bosa is out, but he is questionable with a neck injury.

 There have also been execution errors.
 Bradley said one reason for Drew Lock’s 1-yard TD pass to K.J.
 Hamler on the final play was because of an alignment issue on the defensive line.